IlyaGulya/TodoAppDecomposeMviKotlin/README.md

 An example of Kotlin Multiplatform todo app with shared Android/Desktop Compose UI and SwiftUI (not Compose) iOS.

-Previously it was located in [JetBrains/compose-multiplatform] repository.
+Previously this code was located in [JetBrains/compose-multiplatform] repository.

 But it was deleted in [this commit](https://github.com/JetBrains/compose-multiplatform/commit/563575a866c09c283ba9998e3ab44888e8a00779)

 I've copied it to a separate repo and maintaining it here now.

 This example supports the following targets: